eses2603/eses2603/README.md

 💬 I enjoy discussing education and software development topics, exchanging ideas, and collaborating on new projects.
 Feel free to reach out to me!

-📫 You can contact me via [Email address] or through my [Social media profile].
+📫 You can contact me via [erdemsoylu2603@gmail.com] or through my [Social media profile].

 🚀 I'm here to share my passion for coding and technology.
 Together, we can achieve great things! 👨‍💻